chef/chef-web-docs/chef_master/source/upgrade_server_ha_v2.rst

 Overview
 =====================================================

-These instructions cover upgrading a Chef Backend cluster.
-Please refer to the directions appropriate for version of Chef Backend you are using.
+These instructions cover the process of upgrading a Chef Backend cluster.
+Please refer to the appropriate directions for the version of Chef Backend you are using, and the version you intend to upgrade to:

-- `Chef Backend 1.x to 2.x Upgrade`_ (downtime upgrade)
+* `Chef Backend 1.x to 2.x Upgrade`_ (downtime upgrade)
-- `Chef Backend 1.x to 1.x Upgrade`_ (rolling upgrade)x
+* `Chef Backend 1.x to 1.x Upgrade`_ (rolling upgrade)

 Chef Backend 1.x to 2.x Upgrade
 =====================================================